SHREYA-TK/Freemium-Conversion-Funnel-SQL-Analytics/README.md

-# Freemium Conversion Funnel — SQL Analytics

-A complete SQL-driven analysis of a freemium product’s user journey.
+# Freemium Conversion Funnel — A complete SQL-driven analysis of a freemium product’s user journey.

+This project focuses on analysing a freemium product’s conversion funnel (**Signup → Activation → Conversion → 30-Day Retention**) with the goal of understanding how users progress from signup to activation, conversion, and retention.
+The analysis was designed to replicate a real-world product analytics scenario where PostgreSQL is used as the primary tool to extract insights from raw user-level data.
-This project models the conversion funnel (**Signup → Activation → Conversion → 30-Day Retention**), calculates core product KPIs, and uncovers actionable insights that power a companion Power BI dashboard.
+This project models the conversion funnel, calculates core product KPIs, and uncovers actionable insights that powers a companion Power BI dashboard.

----

 ## Companion Power BI Project
 🔗 https://github.com/SHREYA-TK/Freemium-Conversion-Funnel--Power-BI-Dashboard